AgentOS

 ToolExecutionGuard Runaway tool calls 30s timeout + per-tool circuit breaker

 Skills go through eligibility filtering before an agent can use them: platform checks (macOS/Linux/Windows), user tier/subscription checks, and binary requirement checks (does the external tool exist?).
-The registry exposes getSnapshot(context) to get all currently-eligible skills for a given agent context.
+The registry exposes getSnapshot(context) to return the eligible skills for an agent's context.

-40 curated skills ship out of the box: web search, coding, GitHub integration, image generation, health monitoring, file management, data analysis, and more.
+83 curated skills ship in the registry: web search, coding, GitHub integration, image generation, document export, health monitoring, social bots, cloud deployment, and more.
+The full list is in packages/agentos-skills/registry/curated/.

 Cognitive memory

-Not just a vector store.
+The memory system is more than a vector store.
 The memory system implements Ebbinghaus decay curves for natural forgetting, Baddeley working memory for active context management, HyDE (Hypothetical Document Embeddings) for retrieval augmentation, and episodic memory for experience recall.
-Five memory tiers: working memory, long-term semantic, episodic, agency (cross-agent shared context), and GraphRAG with optional Neo4j/Graphology backends.
+Five tiers: working memory, long-term semantic, episodic, agency (cross-agent shared context), and GraphRAG with optional Neo4j/Graphology backends.

 The memory lifecycle manager enforces retention policies with negotiation — it can archive, delete, summarize-and-retain, or promote-to-persistent, and it consults the GMI before taking destructive actions.